 How much should you save?

 Ideally, your emergency fund should be enough to cover 3 to 6 months of living expenses, such as rent or mortgage, groceries, phone and Internet, financial obligations and so on.
-If you spend about $2,000 a month, you’ll need between $6,000 and $12,000 in savings.
+If you spend about $2,000 a month, you will need between $6,000 and $12,000 in savings.

-To determine how much to save, ask yourself how much you’d need if you didn’t have any money coming in.
+To determine how much to save, ask yourself how much you would need if you did not have any money coming in.
 You should also consider your situation and lifestyle and how much financial flexibility you have.

 How to keep your goals on track

-If you fall on hard times and don’t have emergency savings, your first instinct will probably be to use credit, which can become very expensive.
-If you want to avoid that, you’ll have to dip into other savings, like the money you set aside to buy a home, cottage, trip or maybe renovations.
+If you fall on hard times and do not have emergency savings, your first instinct will probably be to use credit, which can become very expensive.
+If you want to avoid that, you will have to dip into other savings, like the money you set aside to buy a home, cottage, trip or maybe renovations.